Malcolmson semigroups: Finitely generated module Malcolmson semigroup

 \section{Finitely generated module Malcolmson semigroup}

-In this section we define the finitely generated module Malcolmson semigroup and prove Theorem~\ref{T-fp vs fg}.
+In this section we define the finitely generated module Malcolmson semigroup and show that for any unital ring the finitely presented module Malcolmson semigroup embeds naturally into the finitely generated module Malcolmson semigroup in Theorem~\ref{T-fp vs fg}.
 Throughout this section $R$ will be a unital ring.
 Denote by $\sFGM(R)$ the class of all finitely generated left $R$-modules.